swipetech/doc/source/includes/en/_integrations.md

   )
 ```

-Looks up information on your Organization.
+Query information on your Organization.

 `GET /organizations`